Beyond Budgeting – Continuous & Dynamic Targeting

 What is beyond budgeting?

 Beyond budgeting is a more agile approach than traditional budgeting.
 The strategy was introduced as early as the 1970s and has since been a topic that has interested many – but has historically only managed to convince a few.
-One of the major proponents of abandoning the classic budget was the Swedish Bank Handelsbanken and their then CEO Jan Wallander, who early on saw the value of a more dynamically controlled organization.
+One of the major proponents of abandoning the classic budget was the Swedish bank Handelsbanken and their then CEO Jan Wallander, who early on saw the value of a more dynamically controlled organisation.

 So, what are the benefits of working with beyond budgeting instead of a traditional budget?
 In this article, we answer that question: we will go over the difficulties with traditional budgeting that you can avoid with beyond budgeting, and also how you can make your work with forecasting more dynamic and active.